sjaensch/bravado-asyncio/README.rst

 Project status
 --------------

-The project is still work in progress, although it is successfully used in production at Yelp.
+The project is successfully used in production at Yelp.
 We have an integration test suite that not only covers bravado-asyncio behavior, but also makes sure that behavior is equal to the (default) synchronous bravado HTTP client.
 That said, if you find a bug please file an issue!

-Internal as well as external interfaces may change at any time currently.
-That said, since bravado expects the HTTP client to adhere to a specific interface, those parts should be relatively stable.

 Development and contributing
 ----------------------------

 Developing ``bravado-asyncio`` requires a working installation of Python 3.6 with the `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ package being installed.
 All other requirements will be installed in a virtualenv created in the ``venv`` directory.
-A full run of our testsuite runs the tests against Python 3.5 and 3.6, so if you want that to work you should install Python 3.5 as well.
+We also expect `make <https://www.gnu.org/software/make/>`_ to be installed.
+If you do not have it and do not want to install it then please refer to the `Makefile <https://github.com/sjaensch/bravado-asyncio/blob/master/Makefile>`_ as to what commands need to be run for each target.

 1. Run ``make``.
 This will create the virtualenv you will use for development, with all runtime and development dependencies installed.